-- Periodic testing to determine whether the disease is stable or beginning to progress
+- Regular blood work to determine whether the disease is stable or beginning to progress.

 - To date, no benefits of early treatment for people with low-risk CLL have been shown.